jw3tz/personalwebsite/content/research/_index.md

 ## Work in Progress

 **A Multi-country Real Business Cycle Model of International Trade and Finance** <br>
-with Tianyang Xie Chenyanzi Yu
+with Tianyang Xie, Chenyanzi Yu

+**Trade, Uncertainty and Endogenous Credit Constraint** <br>
+with Yan Chen, Qi Zhang

 ---